openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 10. Now we need to add the **Parachute**.
 With the body tube highlighted, add a parachute component.
 Change *Plus* to **3.2**, *Packed length* to **4.2** and *Packed diameter* to **1.8**.
 That is everything we need to do to the parachute.
-    Click *Close* to close the window.
+    Click :guilabel:`Close` to close the window.
 You can see what your rocket should now look like below.

 .. figure:: /img/user_guide/basic_rocket_design/ParachuteAdded.png
    :width: 90%